Armenia in the Junior Eurovision Song Contest: History

 Armenia was the host country of the Junior Eurovision Song Contest 2011, which took place on 3 December at the Karen Demirchyan Sports and Concerts Complex located in the Armenian capital, Yerevan.
 It was the first time in history of the Junior Eurovision Song Contest that the contest was held in the previous year's winning country.
 AMPTV was the main organiser of the show, being provided financial aid from the EBU made of entrance fees from the participating broadcasters, while Swedish company HD Resources assisted with the technical side of the production.

 The Armenian broadcaster announced on 21 July 2016 that Armenia would be participating at the contest being held in Valletta, Malta on 20 November 2016.
 AMPTV announced on 10 August 2016 that they had internally selected Anahit Adamyan and Mary Vardanyan to represent them at the contest, singing the song "Tarber".
 They placed second with total 232 points.
 This placed them only seven points behind Georgia.

 On 26 February 2018, AMPTV revealed that their 12th Junior Eurovision entry would be selected using Depi Mankakan Evratesil.
+The final of Depi Mankakan Evratesil 2018 took place on 22 September 2018, and was won by Levon Galstyan with his entry, "L.E.V.O.N."
+The Contest took place on 25 November where Armenia would place 9th with 125 points in a field of 20 competitors.
+This would also mark Armenias worst result.
+In 2019, Depi Mankakan Evratesil was used again with a different selection format.
+The final of the show took place on 15 September where Karina Ignatyan was selected with her entry "Colours of Your Dream."
+The 2019 contest took place on 24 November where Armenia once again placed 9th with 115 points in a field of 19 competitors.
+This tied Armenias worst result once again.